-NOTICE: Failure to properly caulk the roof flashing could cause water entry.
+NOTICE: Failure to properly caulk the roof flashing and pipe seams may permit entry of water.

 - Caulk the gap between the roof flashing and the outside diameter of the pipe. - Caulk the perimeter of the flashing where it contacts the roof surface.
-See Figure 10.15.
+See Figure 10.12. - Caulk the overlap seam of any exposed pipe sections that are located above the roof line.